 - Once the calf is done feeding, thoroughly clean, sanitise and air-dry all of your feeding tools.
 Store them in a clean and convenient location to facilitate the next feeding.

 Your bottle-fed calf will need a variety of foods for a healthy, wholesome diet.

 If you receive your calf the day they’re born, their first feeding should be colostrum or a colostrum replacement.
 Colostrum is the first milk a nursing cow produces and is rich in antibodies, and other necessary elements that will protect the newborn calf from sickness and infections.

 After the initial colostrum feeding, calves should be fed up to 2 liters of milk replacer two to three times a day.
 This will continue until the calf is weeks old.
 As the calf grows, you can begin to supplement milk replacer feedings with hay, calf pellets, and pasture.
 Be sure to constantly provide the calf with clean water.

 Choosing the right milk replacer is essential to your calves’ health and growth.
-It is important to note that most healthy calves Look for high-quality, affordable and fortified formulas such as ProviCo Rural’s formulas to ensure your calf gets the best start in life.
+It is important to note that most healthy calves Interested in supplements for your livestock?
+Look for high-quality, affordable and fortified formulas such as ProviCo Rural’s formulas to ensure your calf gets the best start in life.